SnootyMonkey/coming-soon/README.md

 Fantastic Features:

-* Capture the user's email, when they signed up and what website they came from.
+* Captures: email, when they signed up, and what website they came from
-* All the text on the landing page can be configured in a simple text file.
+* All the text on the landing page can be configured in a simple config file
-* Many of the styles can be configured as well using the same file.
+* Many of the styles can be configured as well using the same config file
-* User defined fonts, logo and background image, you guessed it, using the same file.
+* User defined fonts, logo and background image using, you guessed it, the same file
-* Google Analytics is supported as a setting, so you can track views and conversion rates for signing up.
+* Google Analytics is supported as a setting, so you can track views and conversion rates for signing up
-* Twitter, App.net and Facebook page links are supported as a setting.
+* Twitter, App.net and Facebook page links are supported as a setting in the config file
-* You can go beyond the configuration and change all the HTML and CSS to put whatever you'd like on the page.
+* Go beyond the config file and change all the HTML and CSS to put whatever you'd like on the page
-* The CSS is Twitter Bootstrap.
+* The CSS is Twitter Bootstrap
-* No code that's not Clojure or ClojureScript.
+* There's no code that's not Clojure or ClojureScript, so... there's that

 The above landing page and the following landing pages were configured using just the configuration file with no coding.